 MEng students enjoy study trip of a lifetime to Brazil

-Electronic Engineering students Sean Kiely and Paul Spencer recently spent nine weeks studying in Brazil.
+Electronic Engineering students Sean Kiely and Paul Spencer spent nine weeks studying in Brazil.
 Sean writes about the experience:

 "Brazil!
 I mean ...
 WOW!
 Four years ago when I was in college, if you told me I would be flying to the other side of the world to work on the most cutting edge research going, I would have told you, you had as much chance to become prime minister!
-But there I was on my BA flight (all expenses paid) to University of Sao Paulo in Sao Carlos.
+But there I was on my BA flight (all expenses paid, of course) to University of Sao Paulo in Sao Carlos.

 "When we touched down in Sao Paulo, we were quickly whisked away in a taxi to the hotel where breakfast was ready and waiting for us.
 It was on the first day that we met Alexander Maciel, the physics PhD student who had been at Bangor on a similar exchange and was keen to show us all that Brazil had to offer!